 If you're a Band 5 nurse, our Rotation programme allows you to move around different specialist units so you can develop your clinical skills and knowledge.
 Working through three, six-month placements, you'll gain insight into many aspects of the patient journey.

-The programme beings in Rose ward, where you you learn to care for babies and children with cardiac and/or respiratory conditions.
+The programme begins in Rose ward, where you learn to care for babies and children with cardiac and/or respiratory conditions.
 You'll also get to see how your work connects to other areas of the unit, like day case, sleep lab, cardiac specialist nurses, and outpatients.
 As part of your learning, you'll learn all about pre-admission, watch a surgical case, and get involved in organising complex discharge into the community.

 After your placement on Rose ward, you'll go on to the paediatric high dependency unit (PHDU), where you'll be closely involved in the patient's journey from an intensive setting to a high dependency one, learn about setting or how to manage a deteriorating patient and the escalating concerns surrounding such a situation.
 Your experience in PHDU will not only develop and sharpen your critical care skills, you will also expand your skills in other areas.
 These include: